Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Here’s a fun game: ask a fusion physicist when we’ll have commercial fusion power.
 They’ll say “20 to 30 years.”
 Now check historical records—they’ve been saying “20 to 30 years” since 1950.
 Fusion, it seems, is always just over the horizon.

 This is why timeline predictions are dangerous.
 They become either disappointments (when they slip) or ammunition (for skeptics who say nothing ever changes).
-But here’s what those skeptics miss: the direction doesn’t change.
+But those skeptics miss the point: the direction doesn’t change.
 The question was never “will we get fusion?”
 It was always “when?”

 The sun has been running fusion for 4.6 billion years.
 Every second, it converts 600 million tons of hydrogen into helium.
 This isn’t theoretical physics.
 It’s the most thoroughly tested energy system in the observable universe.
 We’re not hoping for new laws of nature.
 We’re just waiting for human engineering to catch up with stellar engineering.